TL;DR · Short Answer

 If you own in one of NJ's hottest seller's markets, your home may be worth more than you think.
 Get a free, no-obligation valuation from Jorge.

-Some NJ towns have seen extraordinary price growth over the past several years — driven by the NYC-to-suburbs migration, remote work flexibility, and rising demand for walkable, transit-accessible communities.
-If you bought in one of these towns five or more years ago, you likely have significant equity gains.
+Some NJ towns have seen extraordinary price growth since 2019 — driven by NYC-to-suburbs migration, remote work flexibility, and buyer demand for walkable, transit-accessible communities.
+If you bought in one of these towns five or more years ago, your equity position is probably better than you think.

 Maplewood

-Maplewood has been one of the biggest price appreciation stories in NJ.
-The town's diversity, arts scene, strong restaurants, Midtown Direct access, and shared Columbia High School district with South Orange have driven massive buyer interest.
-Homes that sold for $500K in 2019 are now selling for $700K to $800K or more.
-Renovated homes near Maplewood Village command especially strong premiums.
+Maplewood is one of the biggest appreciation stories in the state.
+Diversity, an arts scene, strong restaurants, Midtown Direct, and Columbia High School (shared with South Orange) created a buyer narrative that national press amplified for five straight years.
+Homes that traded at $500K in 2019 are closing in the $750K to $850K range in 2026.
+Renovated homes near Maplewood Village command the strongest premiums.
 See the Maplewood vs South Orange comparison.

 Cranford

-Cranford has seen some of the most consistent price appreciation in Union County.
-As Summit and Westfield prices climbed, buyers discovered Cranford's downtown, schools, and community — driving prices up steadily.
-The town went from "affordable alternative" to "in-demand destination" in just a few years.
-If you bought before 2020, your equity position is likely excellent.
+Cranford has seen some of the most consistent appreciation in Union County.
+As Summit and Westfield climbed past $1M medians, Cranford's downtown, schools, and community became the logical next stop for buyers.
+It went from "affordable alternative" to "in-demand destination" in about four years.
+If you bought before 2020, your equity is likely well above what the last neighbor anecdote suggests.

 South Orange

-In some NJ towns, the housing supply is so constrained that sellers have extraordinary leverage.
-These are towns where very few homes come on the market in any given year — sometimes only a handful per month — and every listing attracts immediate buyer attention.
+In some NJ towns the supply is so constrained that sellers hold nearly all the negotiating power.
+These are not the biggest or most famous towns — they're the ones where a handful of homes come on the market each month and every listing draws a waiting buyer pool.

 North Caldwell

-North Caldwell is a small, affluent Essex County borough with large lots, strong schools, and very few homes changing hands in any given year.
-When a North Caldwell home hits the market, it draws immediate attention from buyers who have been waiting.
-The limited supply and desirable character create a strong seller advantage.
+Small affluent Essex County borough.
+Large lots, strong schools, very few homes changing hands each year.
+When a North Caldwell home hits the market, it draws attention from buyers who have been watching for months.
+The inventory is the story — there isn't much, and there isn't going to be much.

 Mountainside